ETAAcademy/ETAAcademy-ZKRs-Bridges/articles/01_Bridges/01_Bridges.md

-g# In the Post-Merge World, What It Will Take To Bridge Blockchain To Transfer Your Money?
+# In the Post-Merge World, What It Will Take To Bridge Blockchain To Transfer Your Money?

 Author: [Eta](https://twitter.com/pwhattie)